CLEANit/dnns/README.md

 2) There has not been a lot of testing of this repo.
 I expect there will be critical issues that must be taken care of in future releases.

 ## Contact
-Please contact me at `kryczko@uottawa.ca` for any issues.
+Please contact me at `kevin.ryczko@uottawa.ca` for any issues.